 New critics are spotlighted on Rotten Tomatoes’ Tomatometer Critics home page.

 Rotten Tomatoes recently surveyed the 600 new individually-approved Tomatometer critics about their experiences over the past year.
 Ninety-two percent of the participants said that becoming a Tomatometer-approved critic has helped them amplify and legitimize their voice in criticism and 73% have seen an increase in their site traffic, views and social media followers, according to the service.
 However, many identified a number of barriers that still exist for newer critics.
 Sixty-one percent cited travel costs to festivals as a continuing concern, while 59% felt that proving their legitimacy as journalists to publications was their greatest challenge.
 Forty-three percent said they are still not able to secure invitations to press screenings of films.

 Subscribe HERE to the FREE Media Play News Daily Newsletter!

-Rotten Tomatoes users can opt-in to get their rating and review “verified” if they purchased their movie ticket on Fandango.
-Exhibitors AMC Theatres, Regal and Cinemark Theatres plan to participate as ticket purchase authenticators later this year.
-Every visitor to the Rotten Tomatoes site will still be invited to rate and review movies regardless of whether or not they are confirmed ticket purchasers.
-Reviews (both verified and unverified) will still be listed, with those that are verified marked with a “verified” badge, so that readers will know that the reviewer purchased a ticket to that movie.
+Since the launch in May, more than 130 movies have received Verified Audience Scores, with more than 475,000 Verified Ratings and 88,000 Verified Written Reviews posted by fans.
+Currently, Rotten Tomatoes users can get their rating and review “verified” if they purchased their movie ticket on Fandango.
+Top exhibitors AMC Theatres, Regal and Cinemark Theatres plan to participate as ticket purchase authenticators in the future.
+Visitors to the Rotten Tomatoes site can still rate and review movies regardless of whether or not they are confirmed ticket purchasers and their reviews are posted on the site.